-The immune system spreads throughout the body through the blood and bone marrow, and more specifically, it is a key function of the thymus gland, lymph nodes, mucosa (both mucous membranes and that surrounding organs), and the spleen.
+The immune system spreads throughout the body through the blood, bone marrow, lymph nodes, and mucosa (both mucous membranes and that surrounding organs), and more specifically, it is a key function of the thymus gland and the spleen.

 The immune system works to prevent pathogens such as viruses from causing harm.
 There are two branches of the immune system, innate and adaptive.

 T cells recognize invaders and coordinate immune responses.
-They are killers, helpers, and messengers.
+They consist of killers, helpers, and messengers.
 They kill infected damaged cells.
 They produce cytokines that fight pathogenic viruses, bacteria, and fungi.
-They send messages to activate the rest of the immune system.
+When they find pathogens, they send messages to activate the rest of the immune system.

-B cells produce antibodies, called Immunoglobulin (Ig) of various types.
+B cells produce antibodies, called Immunoglobulins (Ig) of various types.
 These are specific proteins in our blood that respond to and counteract specific antigens (substances in pathogens that provoke an immune response).

-Your lifestyle is a major factor in supporting your immune system, making it healthier, possibly even conferring that symptomless version of COVID-19 that I’m sure we all wish we had (but knowing we have it and self-quarantining) and complete immunity afterwards.
+Your lifestyle is a major factor in supporting your immune system, making you healthier, possibly even conferring the ability to have that symptomless version of COVID-19 that I’m sure we all wish we had (but knowing we have it and self-quarantining so as not to spread it to people with weaker immune systems)…and having complete immunity afterwards.

 Hygiene, diet, sleep, fresh air, exercise, the parasympathetic nervous system, and supplements all play roles in keeping your immune system working well.
 I intend to explore these in the coming days.